cewing/codefellows_f2_python/source/session06.rst

         # everything defined in here is in the class namespace

         def __init__(self, x, y):
+            # everything attached to self is in the instance namespace
             self.x = x
             self.y = y